-- For MPDCCH transmission associated with PUR C-RNTI using UE-specific MPDCCH search space, frequency hopping of the MPDCCH is enabled when higher layer parameter pur-MPDCCH-frequency-hopping is set.
+- For MPDCCH transmission associated with PUR C-RNTI using UE-specific MPDCCH search space, frequency hopping of the MPDCCH is enabled when mpdcch-FreqHopping in higher layer parameter PUR-MPDCCH-Config is set.

 - For MPDCCH transmission associated with Type2-MPDCCH common search space, frequency hopping of the MPDCCH is enabled when higher layer parameter rar-HoppingConfig is set.
 Further